 The Thirst Project is a non-profit organization started in 2007 by several college students who learned about the international water crisis and wanted to make a difference.
 Its aim is to educate students about the global water crisis and bring safe drinking water to communities around the world where it is not immediately available.
 The Thirst Project collects money and builds wells all across the continent of Africa where villages do not have immediate drinking water.
 Since its start, it has done 2,652 projects, raised over $9.7 million, and served over 367,323 people in 13 countries.

 Just $25 can provide one person safe drinking water for life.
 And $12,500 can fund a well and change a whole village forever.
 Your Key Club can do various fundraisers to raise money!
 There are various ways of donating including credit card, gift card, check, stock, and international donations.
 Learn more at their website.

 Schedule a Thirst Project speaker to come talk to your school/event.
-A crucial part of ending the water crisis is to educate students on the problem.
+A crucial part of ending the water crisis is to educate students about the problem.